jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 MD-11 11/70 CPU EXERCISER
 -------------------------

-When started in a [PDP-11/70](/devices/pdp11/machine/1170/panel/debugger/cpuexer/) with no disk drives attached, this diagnostic displays the following startup information ("EXERCISOR" is DEC's typo, not mine):
+When started in a [PDP-11/70](/devices/pdp11/machine/1170/panel/debugger/cpuexer/) with no disk drives installed, this diagnostic displays the following startup information ("EXERCISOR" is DEC's typo, not mine):

 	MAINDEC-11-DEQKC-B...PDP 11/70 CPU EXERCISOR